WarlockBlue/Andres_Ramirez_Portfolio/README.md

 # Andres Ramirez Portfolio:

-This is my portfolio for Data Science where I showcase new skills I have learned in my quest to become a Data Scientist.
+This is my portfolio where I showcase new skills I have learned in my quest to become a Data Scientist.

 ## [Project 1: Personal Credit Card Spending Analysis](https://github.com/WarlockBlue/Credit-Card-Spending-Analysis)